Baron Botetourt

 Baron Botetourt (/ˈbɒtətɔrt/ BOT-ə-tort) is an abeyant title in the Peerage of England.
 It was created by writ of summons on 19 June 1305.
-It became abeyant in 1406, was recalled from abeyance in 1764 for Norborne Berkeley.
+It became abeyant in 1406, but was recalled from abeyance in 1764 for Norborne Berkeley.
 However, it became abeyant again on his death in 1770.
 It was recalled a second time in 1803 for the 5th Duke of Beaufort, and became a subsidiary title of the dukes of Beaufort until the death of the 10th Duke in 1984, when it became, and remains, abeyant.

 In Virginia

-Known and remembered in the American state of Virginia as "Lord Botetourt", Norborne Berkeley, 4th Baron Botetourt was governor of the Colony of Virginia from 1768 to 1770 and a member of Board of Visitors of the College of William & Mary at the capital of the Colony in Williamsburg, Virginia.
-Before coming to Virginia he was (as Norborne Berkeley) Member of Parliament for Gloucestershire 1741–1763.
-He then obtained his peerage, when it was called out of abeyance in 1764, the third holder of the title having died in 1406.
+Known and remembered in the American state of Virginia as "Lord Botetourt", Norborne Berkeley was governor of the Colony of Virginia from 1768 to 1770 and a member of the Board of Visitors of the College of William and Mary.
+Before coming to Virginia he was Member of Parliament for Gloucestershire 1741–1763.
+He then obtained his peerage when it was called out of abeyance in 1764, the third holder of the title having died in 1406.

-As governor, Lord Botetourt resided in the Governor's Palace near Duke of Gloucester Street, now a major attraction of Colonial Williamsburg in the Historic Triangle.
-Although a popular governor, Lord Botetourt served only two years.
+As governor, Botetourt resided in the Governor's Palace near Duke of Gloucester Street, now a major attraction of Colonial Williamsburg in the Historic Triangle.
+Although a popular governor, Botetourt served only two years.
 He died suddenly while still in office in 1770 and was buried in the crypt beneath the chapel of the Wren Building.
 Following his death a statue was commissioned and placed on the piazza of the Capitol building.
 Later it was moved, and the statue stood for many years in front of the Wren Building before being relocated once again to a more sheltered location within the ground floor of Earl Gregg Swem Library.
 A full-size facsimile stands in its place, one of the more familiar of campus icons.
 Nowadays, William & Mary students dress up the statue for various occasions such as Charter Day (February 8).

-Botetourt County, Virginia, was named in his honor, as was Berkeley County, which became part of West Virginia at the time of the American Civil War.
-A lifelong bachelor, he endowed an award at the College of William and Mary that is still known as the Botetourt Medal; it is the College's most prestigious award.
+Botetourt County was named in his honor, as was Berkeley County, which became part of West Virginia at the time of the American Civil War.
+A lifelong bachelor, he endowed an award at the College of William and Mary that is still known as the Botetourt Medal; it is the college's most prestigious award.
 The medal was awarded to two students a year from 1772 to 1775, one in Classics and one in the Physical or Metaphysical Sciences.
 The medal was not awarded again until 1941, and has been awarded to one student each year since then.
 It is awarded to the "single undergraduate with the greatest distinction in scholarship" on Commencement Day each May.
-Lord Botetourt High School, located in Botetourt County, Virginia is named after him as well.
-Additionally, Botetourt Street and Botetourt Gardens, both located in Norfolk, Virginia are also named after him.
+Lord Botetourt High School, located in Botetourt County, is named after him as well.
+Additionally, Botetourt Street and Botetourt Gardens, both located in Norfolk, Virginia, are also named after him.